 It was an eye opener to learn what the anatomy of the female pelvis looks like and how mother and baby work together to move down the birth canal.
 The female body is amazingly designed to give birth.

 Relaxation, movement, gravity, rest are the aspects we will consider when suggesting these techniques.
-Massaging, using shawls or suggesting movements and postures are all part of these techniques.
+Massaging, using shawls or suggesting movements and postures are also all part of these techniques.

 When can biomechanics of childbirth be used?